Services for students

 Tutoring is available for one or two hours a week without charge upon recommendation of a course instructor.
 Students who feel a tutor's individual assistance could be of help should discuss this with their instructor.
 Some courses provide group tutoring sessions or "labs" on a regularly scheduled basis, rather than individual tutoring.
 Tutoring generally helps a student understand specific areas of course content, as well as how to study for a particular subject.

 The Community Engagement Center is located on the first floor of Sorensen Hall.
 It is the home for several offices that can connect you to the community.
-Augie Choice, International and Off-Campus programs, Career Development, Internships, Entrepreneurial Development, Service-Learning and Volunteer offices.
+Augie Choice, International and Off-Campus programs, Career Development, Internships, Entrepreneurial Development, Center for Vocational Reflection, Service-Learning and Volunteer offices.
 If you want help figuring out who you are and how you will connect to the community, the CEC is the place to start.

 Students may use the Career Center's computerized career assessment programs, online resources, alumni career network and career library to research majors and careers.
 In addition, Career Center staff are committed to teaching students how to conduct a successful job search through effective résumé construction and strong interviewing techniques.